Ruble plummets as sanctions bite, sending Russians to banks

 MOSCOW (AP) — Ordinary Russians faced the prospect of higher prices and crimped foreign travel as Western sanctions over the invasion of Ukraine sent the ruble plummeting, leading uneasy people to line up at banks and ATMs on Monday in a country that has seen more than one currency disaster in the post-Soviet era.

-But later Monday, the U.S. Treasury Department announced new sanctions that would immobilize any assets of the Russian central bank in the United States or held by Americans.
+But the economic squeeze got tighter when the U.S. announced more sanctions later Monday to immobilize any assets of the Russian central bank in the United States or held by Americans.
 The Biden administration estimated that the move could impact “hundreds of billions of dollars” of Russian funding.

 Biden administration officials said Germany, France, the UK, Italy, Japan, European Union and others will join the U.S. in targeting the Russian central bank.

+Tyler Kustra, an assistant professor of politics and international relations at the University of Nottingham, said he couldn’t recall a similar example from the past of an economy brought to its knees by global sanctions.

+“This is the West causing a currency crisis for Russia,” said Kustra, who studies economic sanctions.

-In Russia, people wary that sanctions would deal a crippling blow to the economy have been flocking to banks and ATMs for days, with reports in social media of long lines and machines running out.
+Russians wary that sanctions would deal a crippling blow to the economy have been flocking to banks and ATMs for days, with reports in social media of long lines and machines running out.
+People in some central European countries also rushed to pull money from subsidiaries of Russia’s state-owned Sberbank after it was hit with international sanctions.

 Moscow’s department of public transport warned city residents over the weekend that they might experience problems with using Apple Pay, Google Pay and Samsung Pay to pay fares because VTB, one of the Russian banks facing sanctions, handles card payments in Moscow’s metro, buses and trams.

 A sharp devaluation of the ruble would mean a drop in the standard of living for the average Russian, economists and analysts said.
-Russians are still reliant on a multitude of imported goods and the prices for those items are likely to skyrocket.
+Russians are still reliant on a multitude of imported goods and the prices for those items are likely to skyrocket, such as iPhones and PlayStations.
 Foreign travel would become more expensive as their rubles buy less currency abroad.
 And the deeper economic turmoil will come in the coming weeks if price shocks and supply-chain issues cause Russian factories to shut down due to lower demand.

 “It’s going to ripple through their economy really fast,” said David Feldman, a professor of economics at William & Mary in Virginia.
 “Anything that is imported is going to see the local cost in currency surge.
 The only way to stop it will be heavy subsidization.”